cncf/students/README.md

 _Who can I reach out to for help?_

 CNCF has [Ambassadors](https://github.com/cncf/ambassadors) all around the world with experience organizing local cloud native communities.
 If you have questions about the program or this toolkit, please contact [students@cncf.io](mailto:students@cncf.io).
+You can also contact us in the [CNCF slack #students channel](https://cloud-native.slack.com/archives/C01B6B7HM8S) for more information.

 _I have an idea for how to make this better.
 What do I do?_